DaniilPanasenko/VisualNumeralSystemCalculator/README.md

 # VisualNumeralSystemCalculator
-a desktop application that visualizes all basic mathematical operations in a column over numbers in any numeral system.
+A desktop application that visualizes all basic mathematical operations in a column over numbers in any numeral system.
 ### Features
 - Selection of the numeral system (2-36).
 - Calculation and visualization of mathematical operations in a column over given numbers: